Yiqiao-Zhong/Arithmetic_Transformer/README.md

   Number of validation samples to generate.

 - `--train_eval` *(boolean-like: True / False, default: False)*
   When True, after generation the script will run sample.py to create a train_eval.txt file sampled from train.txt.
-Accepted true values (case-insensitive): "true", "1", "yes".
-Any other value is treated as False.

 - `--sample-size` *(int, default: 10000)*
   Number of lines to sample from train.txt when --train_eval is True.
 Passed to sample.py.

 - `--generate_reverse` *(boolean-like: True / False, default: False)*
   When True the script will run reverse_results.py at the end to produce reverse-format files.
 Note: not every task may support the reverse step — the dispatcher checks whether the chosen task enables generate_reverse.
-Accepted true values (case-insensitive): "true", "1", "yes".

 #### Output files (what to expect)